Where You Want to Be: Composition

 Musically, Where You Want to Be has been classed as pop-punk and emo.
+Additionally, some associate it with scene music.
 According to MTV, the album was "driven by punchy, melodic hardcore riffs and yearning vocals" similar to releases by the Movielife and Lifetime, with the band "expand[ing] its musical boundaries and tak[ing] some chances."
 Mascherino and Rubano (who both attended jazz college) were, according to Lazzara, "really schooled in music and they know their instruments really well."
 When they joined the band, they "cleaned up and tightened our sound."
 The album retains the call-and-response vocals that were featured on Tell All Your Friends.
 Despite Lazzara wanting to include Mascherino as much as possible, he felt there was no need for two people to be singing certain parts, deciding to maintain the dual vocals as it was a big appeal for the group.
 Mascherino wanted to retain the same level of energy and mood that is present on Tell All Your Friends.
 He added that they made "a better sounding" album due to having more time to record it.
 Like Tell All Your Friends, the album's song titles were gleaned primarily from TV.